merivale/victor/README.md

     ( Maybe Relator, Weight )
 ```

-It remains to see what objects, verbalities, statuses, relators, and weights are.
-Before going into the details, however, some examples should help start us off with an approximate idea:
+This is a lot of new technical terms to introduce at once; I will explain the details slowly over the next two sections.
+First, however, some examples should help to give an approximate idea:

 <table>
   <tr>